-If you happen to come across a picture of someone in handcuffs in Japanese media, you’ll notice that the handcuffs are pixelated.
-Similarly in France, a law prohibits the publication of videos and photographs of handcuffed suspects.
-But why?
+If you’ve ever seen a picture of someone in handcuffs in Japanese media, you’ll notice that the handcuffs are blurred (or pixelated).
+Similarly in France and South Korea a law prohibits the publication of videos and photographs of handcuffed suspects.

 So, what’s the deal with that?
 Why adding a blurred blob when it’s obvious that the person walking is handcuffed?